 There are two options available for basement windows: alarms and security cameras.
 Either option is fine, but I want to stress out one thing – it should be a remote alert device.
 In other words, it should have the option of alerting you on an electronic device even when you’re far away from home.
 Otherwise you’ll depend on your neighbors or a random passerby and that’s rarely a good thing.
 After all, no one is concerned more about your property than yourself.

-In my opinion, cameras are better than alarms because they provide both an alert and monitoring system.
+In my opinion, security cameras are better than alarms because they provide both an alert and monitoring system.
 Instead of wondering why the alarm went off, you can see through the camera lens in real time through your electronic device (mobile phone, laptop etc.).
 Perhaps it’s just a cat or a bird that accidentally hit the window.
 Or maybe it’s a menacing villain.
 With a camera you can immediately check what’s going on from a safe distance.

 Best security camera for a basement window